 As Federal Minister of Finance, Festus Okotie-Eboh was instrumental in the founding of Nigeria’s Central Bank in 1959.
 He was an epitome of stylish fashion, as you can see in the picture, with his wife Victoria in 1956 when Queen Elizabeth II visited Nigeria.

 Born Samuel Edah, Festus Okotie-Eboh was born on July 18, 1912, to Prince Okotie-Eboh at Benin River, in the Warri division (Edah adopted him, so he later changed his name to Okotie-Eboh).

 He attended Sapele Baptist School – a Missionary School and in 1930 he took up an appointment as an Assessment Clerk in Sapele Township Office.
-From 1931 to 1935, he taught briefly and later resigned to join the British Bata Shoe Company Limited, first as a Clerk and rose to the post of a Chief Clerk.
+From 1931 to 1935, he taught briefly and later resigned to join the British Bata Shoe Company Limited, first as a Clerk, and rose to the post of Chief Clerk.
 From then on, his rise to fame and progress was phenomenal.

 While with the Bata Shoe Company, he attended several courses abroad which earned him a Diploma in Business Administration and Organisation.
 As a visionary, he decided to prepare himself for the future.
 He resolved to go into business on his own having learnt the first tentative steps in business under the Bata Shoe Company.

 Okotie-Eboh soon became a rubber merchant cum timber magnate and he started off by opening a chain of schools and enterprises.
 Amongst them, Okotie Eboh Grammar School, Omimi Plastic and Shoe Factories, all of which laid the sound business foundation of his personal future before venturing into the public service and full-blown politics.